 My first trip to the cinema was with my dad to watch E.T.
 The Extra-Terrestrial.
-I remember the smell of buttery popcorn and the low rustle of pic ‘n’ mix.
-A palpable taste of communal anticipation, not a mobile phone to be seen or heard.
+I remember the smell of buttery popcorn and the low rustle of pic ‘n’ mix bags.
+There was a palpable taste of communal anticipation, all eyes on the screen, not a mobile phone to be seen or heard.
 The word Spielberg glowing ethereally in the opening credits, then the magnificent motion picture itself.
 As the corny old adage goes, I laughed, I cried.
 Tears of heartbreak at first, then joy and relief along with the revival of E.T.’s fortunes.

-As a pre-teen in the 80s it was a fantastic period for kids flicks and family adventures.
+As a pre-teen in the 80s it was a fantastic period for kids flicks, coming of age stories and family adventures.
 Who could forget The Goonies, Stand By Me and The Flight of the Navigator?
-Or The Princess Bride, The Karate Kid, Who Framed Roger Rabbit?
+Or The Princess Bride, The Karate Kid and Who Framed Roger Rabbit?
 Big and Uncle Buck?
 It’s become a tired old cliché, but ‘‘They don’t make em’ like they used to’’ rings true.

-I’m not saying movies were better, but rather things were different back in the day, more charming if you will.
-These movies just bleed societal idiosyncrasies, paired with a more innocent approach to filmmaking.
+I’m not saying movies were better back then, but rather a little more charming.
 I dig the practical, non-CGI effects from directors unhampered by pressures to be politically correct.
 They had fantastic theme songs, superior villains, bad hair and shocking fashion statements that made attractive people look laughable.

 At college my innocence took a hit as I tapped into gangster movies, action flicks and crime thrillers.
 The cotton wool I’d been wearing over my eyes was beginning to come off and I was helped along the way by visionaries such as Francis Ford Coppola, Brian De Palma, Martin Scorsese and Quentin Tarantino.
-I’ll never forget the first time I saw Santino Corleone gunned down at the toll booth (Nooooooooo!!!).
-Or when out of nowhere, John Travolta accidentally shot poor old Marvin in the face.
-(What the ****!?!).
+I’ll never forget the first time I saw Santino Corleone gunned down at the toll booth in The Godfather (Nooooooooo!!!), or when out of nowhere John Travolta accidentally shot poor old Marvin in the face.